smchase/Sudoku-Solver/README.md

 ### Abstracting the Sudoku problem

-The way we solve this is by translating a Sudoku puzzle to a binary 2D matrix (which we will call true/false values).
+The way we solve this is by translating a Sudoku puzzle to a binary 2D matrix (which we will consider to be true/false values).
 The rows represent choices, and the columns represent constraints.

 The binary matrix looks something like this: https://www.stolaf.edu/people/hansonr/sudoku/exactcovermatrix.htm.
 > For example, a row may represent placing a 5 in position (1,3).
 This row would have exactly four 'true' entries: